alextanhongpin/koa-openid-server/README.md

 WORK IN PROGRESS
 ## Service

-Service is basically a part of the core business logic of the application.
+Service is basically the core business logic of the application.
 It takes in an input (request) and produces and output (response).
-The response can then be consumed by the end users through different `transports`.
+The response can then be consumed by the end users through different `transports` (e.g. REST, RPC).

 Anything related to the request and response of a particular business rule should be placed in the service.
 Service should accept a set of know parameters, in which the validation will be carried out before passing in the request.
 It should also respond with a set of know responses, which is both predefined in the schema.

-Transport can be a HTTP Server (REST), or RPC.
+`Transport` an be a HTTP Server (REST), or RPC.

 ## Endpoint
 The endpoint is where a service is called and the contracts are defined.
 Contracts are a predefined schema of request and response for the service.
+The contracts can be found in the `schema` folder for each corresponding services.

+At the `schema` we define the following:
+- the type of response that will be returned (mostly object)
+- `additonalProperties: true` means we do not accept any other fields than the ones defined
+- `required` field is an array of fields that are mandatory for the request
+- `properties` define the static type for each field and also custom validation (minLength, enum)
+- `errorMessages` allow us to define custom error messages